When Should I Start Deworming My Puppy?

 8.1 Regular Veterinary Check-ups

 Regular veterinary check-ups are essential for the overall well-being of your puppy.
-Routine examinations allow your veterinarian to assess your puppy's health, detect any potential issues, and provide necessary vaccinations and deworming treatments.
+Routine examinations allow your veterinarian to assess your puppy's health, detect any potential issues, and provide necessary and deworming treatments.
 By staying proactive and maintaining a consistent schedule of veterinary visits, you can ensure your puppy receives the appropriate preventative care.

 8.2 Controlling Fleas and Other Parasites